 Gin is one of the broadest categories of spirits, represented by products of various origins, styles, and flavor profiles.
 Seagram’s Gin is currently the leading brand of gin in the U.S. accounting for around 16 percent of the market’s volume sales share in 2020.
 Gin can be produced using several distillation methods broadly differentiated into several basic styles that include: pot distilled gin, column distilled gin, and compound gin.
 The consumption of gin in the U.S. amounted to approximately ten million 9 liter cases in 2019.

 Gin is notably used in several popularly served cocktails.
 The most widely known gin cocktail is the Martini.
 Other notable gin-based drinks include: 20th Century, Fallen Angel, Gibson, Gin and Tonic, and many more.
-Advertising expenditure for gin in the U.S. amounted to around 2.17 million U.S. dollars in 2019.
+Advertising expenditure for gin in the U.S. amounted to around 2.17 million U.S. dollars.
 Gin continues drunk and celebrated the world over.
 In 2009, the second Saturday of June was officially designated as World Gin Day.